Castlery | Apr 21, 2023

 Area rugs are large rugs that generally cover a whole area of a room, without stretching wall to wall or being fixed to the floor like a carpet.

 If your dining set features curved edges like the Brighton Oval Dining Table, pairing it with a large rectangular rug can lend visual appeal to your space.

-You don’t have to place a rug under your dining room table, but doing so will help to mark your dining zones in open plan areas.
-Styling your dining room with a rug can also help to create a cohesive design scheme, making your dining table look more at home in a space.
+You don’t have to place a rug under your dining room table, but doing so will help to mark your dining zone in open-plan areas.
+Styling your dining room with a rug can also help to create a cohesive design scheme, making your dining area look more homey.